artemis-analytics/artemis/docs/cdr.md

 that can accelerate analytical processing of the data on modern computing architecture.

+At the core of any data enterprise is a consistent, well-defined data model.
+The data model will underpin the long-term data management strategy and provide the requirements for computing, storage, and data analysis.
+The choice of the data model must reflect the analysis patterns of the end-user, and support the analytical workloads for data production.

 The Artemis data processing framework demonstrates the use of the Apache Arrow in-memory columnar data format and modern computing techniques for data ingestion, management and analysis of very large datasets.
 The framework